 As the service documentation on our site and our terms of service explain, our trading platform applies certain automatic processes based on your trading positions and the resources on your account.

 Other significant automated decision-making that uses your personal data may also be employed, to protect accounts and to uphold our terms of service.
-In particular, if you attempt to log-in from a jurisdiction to which our services are restricted, your account may be automatically locked, and you will be invited to contact customer support to unlock it; as part of this, you may be asked to provide proof of ID and/or location outside a restricted jurisdiction.
-During an account lockout, you will be unable to view your positions, make any trades, or open/close any orders.
+In particular, if you attempt to access our services from a jurisdiction in respect of which our services are restricted, your account may be automatically restricted.
+In addition, if the information provided during any identity verification or onboarding process (including self-reported information, information that is derived from your ID document, proof of address, or any other document provided by you, or your IP address or browser location information) suggests that you may be in breach of our terms of service or may have provided false or inaccurate information, your account may be automatically restricted.
+You may contact customer support to review any restrictions applied to your account; as part of this, you may be asked to provide additional proof of identity and/or location, or other documentation with respect to your identity and/or account.
+During an account lockout, you may be unable to view your positions, make any trades, or open or close any orders.

 API usage and behaviour is monitored in order to protect our systems and to uphold our terms of service.
 Automated decision-making may be employed to manage your account’s API access or rate limit permits based on your API usage and trading behaviour (this may include limiting or preventing access and activity on your account).